Bukk94/CoubDownloader/README.md

 You can open the file with any text editor (for example `notepad`).

 ### Configuration properties

 * `DownloadSegments` - true/false if CoubDownloader should download additional metadata.
 * `Loops` - Number of loops for final video (by default until end of audio, but someone wants just one loop).
 * `WaitTime` - Number of seconds to wait between each download.
 This reduces Coub's server load and you can more easily avoid ban detection.
 * `VideoQuality` - By default, highest quality is downloaded, but you can download Medium (~720p) or Low (~360p) quality.
+* `Ordering` - Coub ordering during download.
+By default, sorting from newest.
+You can change it to oldest, from most likes, or most views.
 * `KeepAudioVideo` - Each Coub consists of audio and video.
 They are both combined into final Coub.
 By default those files are removed, but you can choose to keep them.
 * `OutputFolderPath` - By default, all Coubs are downloaded into Root directory.
 You can change that and enter your own directory (e.g. on a different drive).
 * `NsfwOnly` - true/false if CoubDownloader should download only NSFW coubs or all of them.
 NOTE that Coub will permanently remove all NSFW coubs on **June 27th 2022**, and this option will stop working (as there will be nothing to download).

 ## Files structure

 * [Root]\Coubs-info\\[dir]
   * Contains URLs to download as well as some metadata information like coub's original name and tags.
 Each category has its own folder